 You can also drizzle it over roasted veggies or lettuce wraps.

-Thin it a bit and use as salad dressing.
+Thin it a bit and use it as a salad dressing.

 Marinate chicken breast with this sauce and grill until done.